 - Before presenting a particular topic to your audience, do your research and take time to gather helpful information.

-- Use the correct text development methods – ensuring your emails contain aspects such as paragraphs structured content can be excellent.
+- Use the correct text development methods – ensuring your emails contain aspects such as paragraphs and structured content can be excellent.

 - Use graphics and follow the rule of thirds – graphics help make your text look longer and while the rule of thirds is an excellent way to draw in the viewer.